Sam Finnikin describes his experience of being a NICE Scholar

 Research Fellow in Health Economics and Consultant in Immunology

-Lavanya is currently pursuing a Wellcome Trust funded PhD in Health economics at the University of Birmingham.
-Her PhD research is focussed on evaluating paediatric allergy pathways in the West Midlands.
+Lavanya is currently pursuing a Wellcome Trust funded PhD in Health

 As a NICE Scholar, she will be working with her mentors to develop a decision analytical model looking at possible pathways for delivery of paediatric allergy services in the region.
 She aims to incorporate current evidence regarding allergy service delivery pathways alongside data from her research, including epidemiological data and survey data regarding parent preferences for local services into the model.
 This approach could help us understand the most efficient and cost-effective ways of delivering these services in the region.